 Place the other side on top.
 Snap in place.

-Safety measure – Place a clear piece of packing tape on the ornament seam once they snap together.
+First, for a safety measure, place a clear piece of packing tape on the ornament seam once they snap together.
 This should prevent the ornament from opening up.
 If you’re sending this home with a child, place it in tissue paper with strict instructions not to open it on the bus!
 It can be held by little hands, it just won’t withstand being dropped on a hard surface.

 How to Clean Up Glitter